|

 Recovery may have come first in a timeline of responsibilities during the first year after rehab, but a full-time job was next.
 Almost immediately so.

-“The suggestion was that I get a job that was pretty easy and mindless,” Traynor said, then jokingly, “At the time, I really thought I was going to be a CEO.”
+“The suggestion was that I get a job that was pretty easy and mindless,” Traynor said, then jokingly, “At the time, I thought I was going to be a CEO.”
 Traynor’s sponsor quickly disabused Traynor of this notion.
 He assured him that the bigger title and salary would come later, but that what Traynor most needed in a job was “consistency” and “to develop consistent behavior.”

 Traynor followed his sponsor’s advice and applied for a job washing cars.
 Five days, 40 hours, per week.
 It may have provided plenty of mindless hours, but it also provided exposure to business development (an area that Traynor would later specialize in).